All Products

 </CreateJobResult>

 After a job is created, it enters the Suspended state.
-View the job status to confirm that the configuration is correct, and then manually confirm the job for execution.
+Check the job status to verify the configuration, and then manually confirm it for execution.

 API

-Call the CreateJob API to create a batch job.
-In the XML configuration, specify the <PutObjectTagging> operation type in the <Operation> node and use <TagSet> to define a new tag set, which replaces all existing tags on the object.
+Call the CreateJob operation to create a batch job.
+In the XML configuration, specify the <PutObjectTagging> operation type in the <Operation> node.
+Define the new tag set within the <TagSet> node to replace all existing tags on the objects.

 Batch add tags